w-tv/cicero-dev/README.md

 The python version Cicero currently uses in production is 3.9.
 The production app is up at https://cicero.streamlit.app/ .
 There is also a staging/active-development version up at https://cicero-dev.streamlit.app/ .
 This also has its own repo that development is done in, instead of developing directly in prod.
 This would be a branch, and for that matter we would be using a later version of python, but ehhhh streamlit community cloud has weird constraints ehhhh don't worry about it.

+TODO: at some point I would like to upgrade past python 3.9, as it is the last python version that lacks the type bar `|`, which I would like to occasionally use.

 The current development workflow for this project is that changes are made in the dev(elopment) repo, and then once OK'd, that entire history is pushed to the prod(uction) repo.
 Patch notes may be created.
 If you are in dev, have to OK, and want to do the push to prod, here are the steps:

 ```